-Marital status (Mrst), wealth index (PWndx), payment of utility bills (UtlBill), individual income (ly) were found statistically not significant in explaining saving between formal and informal financial services alternatives.
+Marital status (Mrst), wealth index (PWndx), payment of utility bills (UtlBill), individual income (Iy) were found statistically not significant in explaining saving between formal and informal financial services alternatives.
 Concerning the adults' choice of exclusion over the informal alternative, age (Age), education (Edu), wealth index (PWndx), access to a mobile phone (AccMop), financial education (FncEduc) and payment of utility bills (UtlBill) variables were statistically significant in explaining the phenomenon.

-However, gender (Gen), marital status (Mrst), employment (Empl), household size (Hhs), location (Loc) and individual income (ly) were found statistically not significant in explaining the choice of being excluded and informal alternatives.
+However, gender (Gen), marital status (Mrst), employment (Empl), household size (Hhs), location (Loc) and individual income (Iy) were found statistically not significant in explaining the choice of being excluded and informal alternatives.

 Like the borrowing model, the coefficients of multinomial logistic regression from the saving model in Table 7is difficult to interpret them.
 Interpretation of coefficients form is complicated and misleading, so it worth running marginal effects after multinomial logistic regression.
 Marginal effects simplify interpretation, and the results are meaningful.
-Table 8 presents the marginal effects of saving model after multinomial logistic regression.
+The marginal effect of the gender (gen)